Hero background

 Help children grow with confidence

-Support local teachers and families, encouraging children to learn English through games, songs, and creative activities that let them have fun while learning.
+Support local teachers and families, encouraging children to learn English through games, songs and creative activities that make learning feel like fun.

 Help children grow with confidence

-This project is included in Group Solidarity Trip to Zanzibar
+This project is part of Group volunteering trip to Zanzibar

 The Weekly Program